davidclough/node/_documents/javascript-guide/javascript-guide.md

 ### <a name="style-accessing-array-items-via-strings"></a>Accessing Array Items via Strings
 Only use numbers to reference members of an array.
 Often you can use numbers in strings although the results will not be as expected in older versions of IE.

-If you want the equivalent of a **Dictionary** you can use an object as a string to object hash table and get and set items using `["propertyKey"]` notation:
+If you want the equivalent of a **Dictionary** you can use an object as a "string to object hash table" and get and set items using `["propertyKey"]` notation:

     var myDictionary = {};
     myDictionary["red"] = "#f00";